 Two hours earlier, the senior had been another anonymous face among hundreds of anonymous faces on dozens of teams in the NCAA field.

 Then, suddenly, he became wildly and sensationally famous, bringing the Cal-favoring crowd at HP Pavilion to its feet.
-Thurman was the highlight guy for the most important chunk of Thursday's game, the one that allowed Cal to take an eight-point lead into the final four minutes and
+Thurman was the highlight guy for the most important chunk of Thursday's game, the one that allowed Cal to take an eight-point lead into the final four minutes and gave it the cushion to survive a nervous home stretch.

 In that important chunk of the game: Thurman took six shots.
 Here is what happened on those six shots: